FrominXu/postmessagejs/README.md

-# postmessagejs
+# postmessage-promise

-postmessagejs is a client-server like, WebSocket like, full Promise syntax supported postMessage library.
+postmessage-promise is a client-server like, WebSocket like, full Promise syntax supported postMessage library.

 ## why need this
 * Sometimes, the server page's logic unit is not ready when Document is loaded, so we need a function to start a listening when logic unit is ready.